 The ‘Wiltshire Graduated Response to SEND Support” (WGRSS) will be used– this gives guidance regarding procedures and strategies and helps to inform decisions about how best to support the child’s needs.

-In response to individual needs, a ‘My Support Plan’ may be written, so that progress can be closely monitored, and additional support put into place as necessary.
+In response to complex individual needs, a ‘My Support Plan’ may be written, so that progress can be closely monitored, and additional support put into place as necessary.
 Parents will be consulted and kept informed.

-Whilst most children will have their SEN needs met at ‘SEN Support’ level, a small number may require an Education, Health and Care Assessment to determine whether the Local Authority needs to provide a higher level of support and funding in order to meet the identified learning outcomes.
+Whilst most children will have their SEND needs met at ‘SEND Support’ level, a small number may require an Education, Health and Care Assessment to determine whether the Local Authority needs to provide a higher level of support and funding in order to meet the identified learning outcomes.
 Children who have an Education, Health and Care Plan (EHCP) will have a formal Annual Review Meeting to review progress.

 What should a parent do if they think their child has Special Educational needs?